Sogo: Hong Kong

 The Causeway Bay store on Hong Kong Island opened in 1985.
 The store itself was colloquially referred as "Jumbo Sogo" after its subsequent expansion.

 Following Sogo Group's collapse and bankruptcy in Japan after the Asian financial crisis, Sogo Hong Kong, including the 40,500-square-meter retail property located in Causeway Bay, was sold for US$453.6 million to two local billionaires, Thomas Lau of Chinese Estates and Henry Cheng of Chow Tai Fook Enterprises.
 The new owners took Sogo public with the help of Lifestyle International in 2004.

 Sogo Hong Kong Co.
 Ltd, the Sogo franchisee, now operates one additional store in Tsim Sha Tsui, which opened on September 30, 2005, marking the 25th anniversary of Sogo in Hong Kong.
-The Causeway Bay store added an large extension, which opened on November 22, 1993.
+The Causeway Bay store added a large extension, which opened on November 22, 1993.
 The enlarged store carries items in all product categories across the 15-story building.
 It includes the Sogo Club, Sogo Book club, and a new annex building named Beauté by Sogo.
 The Tsim Sha Tsui branch focuses on designer fashions.

-Lifestyle International Holdings Limited, the holding company of SOGO, was listed on The Stock Exchange of Hong Kong Limited on 15 April 2004.
+Lifestyle International Holdings Limited, the holding company of Sogo, was listed on The Stock Exchange of Hong Kong Limited on 15 April 2004.
 It is a member of the International Association of department stores.